-Public Realm Any portion of the Over-the-Rhine Historic District that is accessible to the public, including streets, alleys, rights of way, public parks, and publicly accessible buildings.
+Public Realm Any portion of the Over-the-Rhine Historic District that is accessible to the public, including streets, alleys, rights of way, and public parks.

 Rear Lot Line A lot line opposite the front lot line.
 In the case of an irregular, or triangular lot, it means a line within the lot, ten feet long, parallel to and at the maximum distance from the front lot line.